adityajbir/Parallel_Computing_Project_2024/Report.md

 ### 2c.
 Evaluation plan - what and how will you measure and compare
-- Input sizes, Input types :
+- Input sizes, Input types:
-For our input sizes we will start from a small n size for our array and then progrssively make it larger
+  - For our input sizes, we will start from a small n size for our array and then progressively make it larger.
+  - Input sizes: \(2^{16}\), \(2^{18}\), \(2^{20}\), \(2^{22}\), \(2^{24}\), \(2^{26}\), \(2^{28}\)
+  - Input types:
+    - Sorted arrays
+    - Reverse sorted arrays
+    - Random arrays
+    - 1% perturbed
-- Strong scaling (same problem size, increase number of processors/nodes) With this measurement this could show dimishing returns as we try to find the optimized amount of processors for a given problem.
+- Strong scaling (same problem size, increase number of processors/nodes):
+  - With this measurement, this could show diminishing returns as we try to find the optimized amount of processors for a given problem.
+  - Number of processors/nodes: 2, 4, 8, 32, 64, 128, 256, 512, 1024

-- Weak scaling (increase problem size, increase number of processors) With this measurement, we could find the limit on each processor and how it takes for something to compute among those algorithms.
+- Weak scaling (increase problem size, increase number of processors):
+  - With this measurement, we could find the limit on each processor and how long it takes for something to compute among those algorithms.
+  - Number of processors/nodes: 2, 4, 8, 32, 64, 128, 256, 512, 1024

 - Run time():
-With this measurement we can compare the run times and although some algorithms inherently may be quicker than others, it's still good to compare to see how much extra time a certain algorithm could take to understand the costs associated with a  given algorithm.
+  - With this measurement, we can compare the run times and although some algorithms inherently may be quicker than others, it's still good to compare to see how much extra time a certain algorithm could take to understand the costs associated with a given algorithm.